-One local event that has drawn a lot of attention within the community — Drag Queen Story Hour.
+A local event that has drawn a lot of attention within the community in recent years is Drag Queen Story Hour.
 Spearheaded by Harmonica Sunbeam, a local drag queen and entertainer, the event is designed to help spark a love of reading in younger generations while also promoting diversity, self-love, and other important values.
-Of course, besides being the face behind this event and planner extraordinaire, Harmonica also plays a big role in the Hoboken and Jersey City community.
+Of course, besides being the face behind this event and planner extraordinaire, Harmonica also plays a big role in the Hoboken and Jersey City communities.
 Hoboken Girl got the chance to sit down with Harmonica to discuss goals for this year, what a typical day for this entertainer looks like, and more.

 Tell us about yourself.